 Forget law.
 Elliot Moss, Director of Business Development at Mishcon de Reya, has done something that is rather unusual for business full stop.
 His personality has become synonymous with the brand he represents.
 When you mention Mishcon in conversations, it’s not uncommon for people to say admiringly, ‘Ah, that’s the place where Elliot Moss works’.

 Shiree Murdoch has been on a journey.
-It is one that has helped modernise the law firm she joined as HR Director in 2012.
-And it has culminated (so far at least) in a role as COO that is much broader, taking in a firm-wide programme of change and focused on technology as a powerful enabler.
+It is one that helped modernise Nabarro, the law firm she joined as HR Director in 2012.
+And it now stands her in good stead as she embarks on the next stage of her career in the post-merged firm of CMS, Nabarro and Olswang.

 Kevan Skelton, Global Recruiting & Director, Human Resources, EME, at Reed Smith has advice for those considering joining the legal profession: ‘Build strong relationships, deliver through influence, use your listening skills, be resilient, practical and ever ready to find a way to convert strategy into deliverable bite-size chunks that maximise the benefits to lawyers but without taking up lots of their time.’